 Compared to all players who play our games in any period, only a small portion are paying players.
 In order to sustain and grow our revenue levels, we must attract, retain, and increase the number of paying players or more effectively monetize our players through advertising and other strategies.
 To retain players, we must devote significant resources so that the games they play retain their interest and attract them to our other games.
-We also organize periodic in-person events for our players and, in addition, provide personal hosting services to our most engaged players, Nevertheless, we might not succeed in our efforts to increase the monetization rates of our players, particularly if we are unable to retain our paying players.
-If we fail to grow or sustain the number of our paying players, if the rates at which we attract and retain paying players declines, if the average amount our players pay declines, or if we fail to retain and effectively monetize the relatively small number of players that comprise our most highly engaged player tiers, our business may be negatively impacted and our financial results may suffer.
+We also organize periodic in-person events for our players and, in addition, provide personal hosting services to our most engaged players, Nevertheless, we might not succeed in our efforts to increase the monetization rates of our players, particularly if we are unable to retain our players.
+If we fail to retain and effectively monetize the relatively small number of players that comprise our most highly engaged player tiers, our business may be negatively impacted and our financial results may suffer.